grosa1/icse2021-szz-replication-package/README.md

 - `scripts` is a folder that contains all scripts created to post-processing or analyze our data.

 - `tools` is a folder that contains a snapshot of developed codes.
+For new studies, please use the latest version of [PySZZ](https://github.com/grosa1/pyszz).

 - `results` is a folder that contains all calculated metrics, as Precision, Recall, F-measure, etc.

 ## How to generate the pre-calculated results
 The following are the instructions needed to execute our suite of tools and generate our results.
 This example refers to the B-SSZ variant, but any other algorithm can be reproduced by changing the input arguments as detailed in the original guide.
 See `tools/pyszz.zip` for more instructions.

-- As the first step you need to clone the git repository of every project.
+- _Preparing input data._ As the first step you need to clone the git repository of every project.
 You can rely on the following approach.
     - As an alternative, you can clone into `cloned` folder each repository and then checkout the list of commit's hashes contained in `analyzed_projects_all.csv` and `analyzed_projects_issues_only.csv`.
 This recreates the exact same conditions of our experiment.

-- Running SZZ.
-[PySZZ](https://github.com/grosa1/pyszz) (see `tools/pyszz.zip` for a replication snapshot, and check the URL for the latest version) is a free open-source suite of tools used to implement in Python all SZZ major variants.
+- _Running SZZ._ [PySZZ](https://github.com/grosa1/pyszz) (see `tools/pyszz.zip` for a replication snapshot, and check the URL for the latest version) is a free open-source suite of tools used to implement in Python all SZZ major variants.
 You can run a specific variant by passing a pre-defined `yml` file or experiment custom inputs.
 E.g., `conf/bszz.yml` activates B-SZZ variant.

 ``python3 main.py json-input-raw/bugfix_commits_all.json conf/bszz.yml cloned`` runs B-SZZ algorithm.